 Coding for Anxiety in Children and Adolescents

-Anxiety disorders present differently in children and adolescents compared to adults.
-Younger patients may exhibit symptoms such as irritability, school refusal, or physical complaints.
-They may not always verbalize their feelings of anxiety.
+Anxiety disorders manifest differently in children and adolescents compared to adults.
+Younger patients may show symptoms such as irritability, school refusal, or physical complaints, often struggling to verbalize their anxiety.
+These developmental differences require specialized coding knowledge and careful assessment.

 How Can Health Quest Billing Overcome These Challenges?